Dr Gabriel Katz Wisel (Professor)

 Research supervision:

 I would be happy to supervise students working on Latin American Politics, Political Behaviour, Political Economy and Political Methodology.
-Students I have previously supervised have gone on to have successful academic careers in the UK and Europe.
+Students I have previously supervised have gone on to have successful careers in academia and international organisations in the UK and Europe.

 Previous PhD Students (at University of Exeter):